Seats and seat belts

 Additional or replacement seats must be installed in accordance with the current issue of Vehicle Standards Bulletin 5 Manufacture and installation of additional seats

-The addition or removal of seats requires a seating inspection by the Department of Planning, Transport and Infrastructure (DPTI).
+The addition or removal of seats requires a seating inspection by the Department for Infrastructure and Transport (DIT).

 The vehicle will then be fitted with a seating label to reflect the new seating arrangement.